Aj-Seven/star-patterns/README.md

 int main() {
   // take a size
-  // you can take user input
-  int size = 5;
+  // you can take user input by scan Function int size = 5;
   // external loop
   for (int i = 0; i < size; i++) {